jarenas1/EasyOrder-FRONTEND/README.md

 ## License
 This project is licensed under the MIT License.

-## Project Description
+## Project Documentation

-For more details about the project and the final product, see the Project Description file.
+For detailed documentation on the EasyOrder project, please refer to [DOCUMENTATION.md](./DOCUMENTATION.md).